Nigeria News Today. Your online Nigerian Newspaper : Pastor’s wife loses marriage for sleeping with church members

 “The court wishes both of you well in your future endeavour.

-“Any squabble between both you from now on shall be treated as criminal and any violation of this judgment will be regarded as contempt of court and will attract imprisonment without option of fine,” Akinniyi ruled.
+“Any squabble between both you from now on shall be treated as criminal and any violation of this judgment will be regarded as contempt of court and will attract imprisonment without option of fine.”

-Earlier, the petitioner, a 53-year-old pastor, Joshua Ibeneme, had approached the court to end his 21-year-old marriage to his wife, Uzoamaka, who he said, was messing around with his church members.
+Earlier, the 53-year-old had approached the court to end his marriage to the woman, who he said was messing around with church members.

 “Whenever I return from a trip, my last born always tells me that men came to pick and drop my wife.
-Even God told me to divorce her or else she will destroy my ministry,” he claimed.
+Even God told me to divorce her or else she will destroy my ministry.

-The petitioner said that his wife denied him sex for five years.

 “My wife starved me of sex for more than five years; whenever I want to sleep with her, she would give one excuse or the other and in fact, she has moved out of my room to a separate room.